-This model generally requires a 36″ minimum radius for satisfactory operation.
+This model generally requires a 36″ or larger minimum radius for satisfactory operation.

 SR&RL loco models CB #16 & #18: model similarities and differences.